 Dan Habib, Producer/Director

-Habib and his wife, Betsy, live in Concord, New Hampshire with their sons Isaiah,17, and Samuel,13.
+Habib and his wife, Betsy, live in Concord, New Hampshire with their sons Isaiah, 24, and Samuel, 20.

 Kelsey Carroll, Film Subject

 Kelsey has dealt with tremendous challenges in her life, including homelessness, self-mutilation, ADHD, abuse, and anxiety.
 While a student at Somersworth High School in New Hampshire, she was suspended for dealing drugs at age 13, and did not obtain any educational credits as a freshman, resulting in being held back to repeat her first year of high school.
 She was considering dropping out of school and was a likely candidate for the juvenile justice system.
 However, through intensive self-directed planning and wraparound supports at Somersworth High (a PBIS school), Kelsey began the transformation from a struggling, defiant student to a motivated, self-confident young woman.
-Kelsey, now 22, has presented on behalf of the film at more than 60 conferences and events, in 17 states, and for more than 10,000 people, including the U.S. Department of Education and the National Association of School Psychologists.
-She is also training for a career in firefighting.
+Kelsey, now 24, has presented on behalf of the film at more than 60 conferences and events, in 17 states, and for more than 10,000 people, including the U.S. Department of Education and the National Association of School Psychologists.

 Kathy Francoeur, Film Subject